sakaiproject/sakai/samigo/README.import_export.txt

 3. Question format issues on export.
   a.
 In some cases, blank space was lost in the question text for the file upload question.
   b.
 In some cases, one choice lost from Matching question (but not its pair).
-  c.
-Fill In the Blank.
-In special case where the first option appears before any question text,
-     question is exported from Sakai, and then reimported, format errors reported.
-Workaround (7 below).
-  d.
-Issue reported with non-scored (survey) questions exported in incorrect format.
-(SAM-271)
+(SAM-271).

 4. Exporting model answers.
   Model Short Answer is not supported for exporting Short Answer/Essay question.
 (SAM-271).